Software Development Team Structure

 • Your target market

 Basic technical awareness makes a project manager an even more important member of the team.
-A qualified PM not only can ensure your product meets the requirements and satisfies stakeholders but can participate in estimating tasks, suggesting ways to improve the product, and provide a better understanding of the app to the software development team.
+A qualified PM not only can ensure your product meets the requirements and satisfies stakeholders but can participate in estimating tasks, suggesting ways to improve the product, and providing a better understanding of the app to the software development team.

 Poor project management may result in numerous consequences, including: